 FACT: Parents of toddlers have struggled with naptime issues for years.
 That’s not surprising, isn’t?
 You’ve probably concocted every imaginable creative reasoning to lure your little one into taking a sweet nap or two.

 But why?
 Why do you feel that Baby needs to take naps?
-Is it because you believe that naps can help improve her brain function, attention, memory, emotional well-being, as well as diminish behavior problems like temper tantrums?
+Is it because you believe that naps can help improve their brain function, attention, memory, emotional well-being, as well as diminish behavior problems like temper tantrums?

 You’re right!
 Naps help your growing child, and you as well.
 It is a moment for a brief recharge for you both, which is as necessary as a good night’s rest.